govguide/optimism-resource-center/Grants/Collective Grants Overview.md

-<span class='notvisible' style="border: 1px solid var(--background-modifier-border); padding: 24px; display: flex; flex-flow: column; border-radius: 4px 8px 8px 4px; border-left: 4px solid #8b6cef; gap: 16px"><span>#season-4 #grants</span><span>This post is mirrored from [https://community.optimism.io/docs/governance/get-a-grant/](https://community.optimism.io/docs/governance/get-a-grant/).
-Listen to the audio version [[Collective Intents#^ce3b50|here]].</span></span>
-ㅤ
+> [!info]- This post was originally published in the Community Docs
+> To view the source, please click [here](https://community.optimism.io/docs/governance/get-a-grant/).
+Last modified on August 18, 2023.
+Some additional notes have been added to highlight outdated information.

+<span class="notvisible"></span>
 **Collective Grants** support specific projects to be completed in the future.
-All Collective Grants are made in OP and are locked for one year, except growth experiments grants which may pass OP directly through to the end -users.
+All Collective Grants are made in OP and are locked for one year, except growth experiments grants which may pass OP directly through to the end-users.
 Collective Grants may be distributed upon completing the milestones specific to your grant application.

 There are four different types of Collective Grants.
 ### 1. Grants Council

+>[!warning]
+>The Grants Council is currently not processing applications.
+Below information might be outdated.

 The [[Grants Council]] is a group of community members elected by the Token House.
-The council makes small to medium-sized grants supporting [[Collective Intents#Intent 2 Innovate on Novel Applications|Intent #2]] based in two categories:
+The council makes small to medium-sized grants supporting [[(OLD) Collective Intents (Season 4)#Intent 2 Innovate on Novel Applications|Intent #2]] based in two categories:

 - **Builders Grants:** To support builders innovating on novel applications and infrastructure
 - **Growth Experiments Grants:** To support projects with strategies to drive more users on Optimism via novel incentive programs